What is the Therapeutic Listening® (TL) by Vital Links?

 Where can TL be practiced?

-TL must be practiced by a trained therapist, who must have completed the online Therapeutic Listening certification training from Vital Links.
+TL must be practiced by a trained therapist (modulated and Fine-Tuning libraries), who must have completed the Therapeutic Listening certification training from Vital Links.
 It can then be practiced either at home, at school, childcare or at a clinic provider’s facility.
-This requires to locate one of the thousands trained therapists and facilities, which availability might be limited.

 What is the equipment required for TL?

-Vital Links used to recommend the use of standard Sennheiser headphones.
+Vital Links used to recommend a specifically designed pair of Sennheiser headphones (HD500A), which are no longer available from Sennheiser.
 The company has now released their own set of headphones available at a cost of USD 99 including a one-year warranty.

-Therapeutic Listening music list is available on their mobile application, CD, or chips to be downloaded for USD 44 each.
-You can download the application for free, but you need to pay or rent the music at a cost of USD 9 per album per 2 weeks.
+Therapeutic Listening music list is available on their mobile application, CD, or chips to be downloaded for USD 44 each for the modulated music or USD 17 each for the Quickshift music.
+Alternatively, you can download the application for free, but have the option to rent the modulated music at a cost of USD 9 per album per 2 weeks.

 How much does TL cost?